NIverson20/ElectricalEngineeringPortfolio/projects/nnl_capstone.md

 ## Project Overview

-This project, conducted at the Naval Nuclear Labs, aimed to develop an energy-harvesting embedded system that operates independently of traditional power sources.
+This project, sponsered by the Naval Nuclear Labs, aimed to develop an energy-harvesting embedded system that operates independently of traditional power sources.
 This capability is crucial for applications where power availability is limited or non-existent.

 ## Importance of the Project